ulf-rodened/remarkable-basil/content/flu-faq.md

 **Melatonin** has long been known to be a pervasive **scavenger of free-radicals** and protector against oxidative damage, but its role as an indirect antioxidant doesn’t stop there.
 For the most part, antioxidant enzymes are **regulated** depending on the oxidant status of the cell.
 However, melatonin has been found to have an influence on both cellular mRNA levels for these enzymes as well as **antioxidant enzyme activity**.

 **Over the years** it has been determined that many disease states are either directly due to, or exacerbated by, **high oxidative stress**.
 In these situations, melatonin has proven to be an effective means of **reducing the severity** of disease and/or being a protectant against a vast array of conditions.
 As an indirect antioxidant, melatonin boosts activity of glutathione peroxidase – an enzyme family expressed in nearly all mammalian tissues whose primary role is protecting against oxidative damage.
-In fact, melatonin has shown an aptitude for **stimulating gene expression** for a variety of other antioxidant enzymes, as well as inhibiting the expression of genes such as ALA-S ([Aminolevulinic acid synthase](http://en.wikipedia.org/wiki/Aminolevulinic_acid_synthase)).
+In fact, melatonin has shown an aptitude for **stimulating gene expression** for a variety of other antioxidant enzymes, as well as inhibiting the expression of genes such as ALA-S, Aminolevulinic acid synthase.

 **These benefits** drove researchers to begin testing melatonin as a possible therapeutic agent in **neurodegenerative diseases**.
 Needless to say, melatonin didn’t disappoint.

 ### NEUROPROTECTIVE AGENT

-**Taking its** protective effects to the next level, melatonin has been found to assist in neurodegenerative diseases such as[Alzheimer’s](http://bit.ly/154W1Eg)& Parkinson’s, to protect against **excitotoxicity**, lower neural damage due to porphyria, reduce injury from ischemia-reperfusion (damage due to lack of oxygen), and protect against a variety of neural toxins.
-In fact, Alzheimer’s research pairing melatonin with varying blends of nutrients and activities found that the combination of **melatonin plus physical exercise** had a synergistic effect against numerous aspects of the disease – making significant headway in the battle against**[cognitive impairment](http://bit.ly/12Ru4NL)**.
+**Taking its** protective effects to the next level, melatonin has been found to assist in neurodegenerative diseases such as Alzheimer’s & Parkinson’s, to protect against **excitotoxicity**, lower neural damage due to porphyria, reduce injury from ischemia-reperfusion (damage due to lack of oxygen), and protect against a variety of neural toxins.
+In fact, Alzheimer’s research pairing melatonin with varying blends of nutrients and activities found that the combination of **melatonin plus physical exercise** had a synergistic effect against numerous aspects of the disease – making significant headway in the battle against cognitive impairment.

 These neuroprotective components are enhanced even further by melatonin’s versatility as an **anti-inflammatory**and anti-apoptotic agent (preventative against programmed cell-death).
 In a study from 2010, it was even tested as a means of preventing methamphetamine-induced **cell degradation and death (necrosis)**, in which the results showed how truly effective melatonin is as a neuroprotectant.